CVibe-MCP/mcp/README.md

 ## 🙏 Acknowledgments

-- Built for the CVibe community
+- Built for the cvibe community
 - Powered by [Model Context Protocol](https://modelcontextprotocol.io)
 - Inspired by the npm ecosystem

 ---

+**🎯 Ready to stop reinventing prompts?
+[Start browsing free prompts on cvibe.dev →](https://cvibe.dev)**

-**Made with ❤️ for developers who are tired of reinventing prompts**
+**Made with ❤️ by developers, for developers who value their time**